XYY-huijiwiki/data-collection-helper/README.md

 - type assertion is used at `src/components/getYouTubeList.vue`, need to be removed.
 - type assertion is used at `src/components/getTaobaoItem.vue`, need to be removed.
+- type assertion is used at `src/components/getTianmaoItem.vue`, need to be removed.
 - update detection.

 ## 测试